About Southpaw

 Clients

-Clients include: the French American Charitable Trust, Community Housing Partnership, International Brotherhood of Electrical Workers, Arab Women’s Fund, California Coalition Against Sexual Assault, Jewish Voice for Peace, National Alliance to End Homelessness, Oakland Institute, UC Davis Violence Prevention Program, AIDS Project East Bay, Three Guineas Fund, Population Services International, L.A.
-Shanti, Lyon-Martin Women’s Health Services, South of Market Health Center and the Women’s Funding Network.
+Current and former clients include: Fast Food Workers, Fight for $15, East Bay College Fund, New Field Foundation, French American Charitable Trust, Community Housing Partnership, International Brotherhood of Electrical Workers, Arab Women’s Fund, California Coalition Against Sexual Assault, Jewish Voice for Peace, National Alliance to End Homelessness, the Oakland Institute, UC Davis Violence Prevention Program, AIDS Project East Bay, Population Services International, Lyon-Martin Women’s Health Services, South of Market Health Center and the Women’s Funding Network.